Image of the month

 2. Submit a genetic tests for Hereditary Hyperuricosuria (vgl.ucdavis.edu/test/hyperuricosuria) in suspected breeds (e.g. bulldog, black Russian terrier, Labrador, American Staffordshire terrier, Weimaraner, others).
 Affected dogs may benefit from low dose allopurinol (5mg/kg daily) especially with recurrent struvite-urate stones.

 3. Feed low purine foods.
 Since most of these stones are predominantly struvite, it is tempting to feed struvitolytic diets and ignore the urate.
 Additional research is needed to determine if this is advantageous, especially when urate is less than 10-20% of the stone.
-Until then, we recommend avoiding struvitolytic diets because the urine acidification that these diets produce, promotes urate stone formation.
+However, if either hyperuricosuria test is positive, we recommend avoiding struvitolytic diets because the urine acidification that these diets produce, may promote urate stone formation.
 Instead, we recommend feeding low purine diets (Derm Complete, u/d, HA Hydrolyzed, others), or liver support foods if needed (L/d, g/d, Hepatic).

 See other images of the month